 Duration: 5-10 minutes

-- This activity comes recommended by some heavyweights in the English Language teaching world: Larry Ferlazzo and Tonya Ward Singer.
+This activity comes recommended by some heavyweights in the English Language teaching world: Larry Ferlazzo and Tonya Ward Singer and Valentina Gonzalez.
+You can read a really good article on reading aloud to ELs by Valentina on her website here.

 - The teacher reads to the students, modeling good reading behavior like: